2023 Toyota Tacoma vs. Chevrolet Colorado

 Performance

-Explore the engine and performance features of the Toyota Tacoma and the Chevrolet Colorado.
+Explore the engine and performance features of the Toyota Tacoma vs. Chevrolet Colorado.

 • The Toyota Tacoma starts with a standard 2.7-liter DOHC 16-valve 4-cylinder engine that puts out 159 hp at 5,200 rpm and 180 lb.-ft. of torque.
 A 3.5-liter V6 DOHC 24-valve direct-injection Atkinson-cycle engine delivering 278 horsepower and 265 lb.-ft. of torque is also available.
 In contrast, the Chevy Colorado comes with a 2.7L turbo engine producing 237 horsepower and 260 lb.-feet of torque.
 It also has an optional 2.7L turbo engine with 310 horsepower and either 430 lb.-feet or 391 lb.-feet of torque, depending on the trim.